colak/csf-docs/Administration/Installing Composer on WebFaction.md

 # Installing Composer on the WebFaction

-Different web hosts might have different ticks and bugaboos to consider, but for WebFaction, our host, installation was super easy.
+Different web hosts might have different requirements to consider, but for WebFaction, our host, installation was easy.

 First, tunnel into the server via ssh.
 Then ensure you're in the $HOME location (i.e. account root: home/[username]).
 Then run the following six commands (each line is a separate command), one at a time: